Magnon-phonon interactions from first principles: Abstract

 \section{Abstract}

 Modeling spin-wave (magnon) dynamics in novel materials is important to advance spintronics and spin-based quantum technologies.
 The interactions between magnons and lattice vibrations (phonons) limit the length scale for magnon transport.
 However, quantifying these interactions remains challenging.
 Here we show many-body calculations of magnon-phonon (mag-ph) coupling based on the \textit{ab initio} Bethe-Salpeter equation.
 We derive expressions for mag-ph coupling matrices and compute them in 2D ferromagnets, focusing on hydrogenated graphene and monolayer CrI$_3$.
 Our analysis shows that electron-phonon ($e$-ph) and mag-ph interactions differ significantly, where modes with weak $e$-ph coupling can exhibit strong mag-ph coupling (and vice versa), and reveals which phonon modes couple more strongly with magnons.
-In both materials studied here, the inelastic magnon relaxation time is found to decrease abruptly above the threshold for emission of strongly coupled phonons, thereby defining a low-energy window for efficient magnon transport.
-By averaging in this window, we compute the temperature-dependent magnon mean-free path, a key figure of merit for spintronics, entirely from first principles.
+In both materials studied here, the inelastic magnon relaxation times decrease abruptly above the threshold for emission of strongly coupled phonons, revealing a low-energy window where magnons are long-lived.
+Averaging over this window, we compute the temperature-dependent magnon mean-free path, a key figure of merit for spintronics, entirely from first principles.
 The theory and computational tools shown in this work enable studies of magnon interactions, scattering, and dynamics in generic materials, advancing the design of magnetic systems and magnon- and spin-based devices.

 \textit{Introduction.\textemdash} Spin waves, or magnons, are collective spin excitations in magnetic materials.
-The availability of novel magnetic quantum materials~\cite{basov2017towards, kagome_ye2018} and the discovery of magnetism in layered van der Waals crystals such as \ce{CrX3} (X \!=\!
-Cl, I, Br) and others~\cite{Lee2016, Gong2017, Huang2017, Lee2021, Ziabel2024}, provide a wide array of platforms for magnon physics~\cite{Li2022, Roche2024}.
-Magnons play a central role in emerging quantum technologies as they can be manipulated with electric fields, converted to free spins~\cite{Zhang2012_Aug,Bender2012}, interfaced with photons or qubits in hybrid quantum magnonic setups~\cite{Yuan2022}, and used as information carriers for computing and data \mbox{storage~\cite{Bader2010, Kruglyak2010, Lenk2011, Chumak2015, Mahmoud2020, Flebus2024}.} \\
+The availability of novel magnetic quantum materials~\cite{basov2017towards, kagome_ye2018}, and the discovery of magnetism in layered van der Waals crystals such as \ce{CrX3} (X \!=\!
+Cl, I, Br) and others~\cite{Lee2016, Gong2017, Huang2017, Lee2021}, provide a wide array of platforms for magnon physics~\cite{Li2022, Roche2024}.
+Magnons play a central role in emerging quantum technologies as they can be manipulated with electric fields, converted to free spins~\cite{Zhang2012_Aug,Bender2012}, interfaced with photons or qubits in hybrid quantum magnonic setups~\cite{Yuan2022}, and used as information carriers for computing and data \mbox{storage~\cite{Bader2010, Kruglyak2010, Chumak2015, Flebus2024}.} \\